What is the Dangerous Dogs Act and how does it affect me?

-It’s important to note that should your dog harm someone, or there be reasonable grounds to suspect that it could have harmed someone, both you as the owner and anyone in charge of the dog at the time could face charges as a result.
+It’s important to note that should your dog harm someone, or if there are reasonable grounds to suspect that it could have harmed someone, both you as the owner and anyone in charge of the dog at the time could face charges as a result.

 If you suspect that your dog might be aggressive and pose a threat, you can talk to the police, the RSPCA, or your vet for more advice on the best course of action to take.

 How could the Act affect my dog and me?

 If the courts decide your dog poses a threat, you risk it being destroyed.
 This rule is applied whether it is a pure breed or simply conforms to one of the “types” mentioned in the Dangerous Dogs Act.

 All dog owners could also be affected by Section 3 of the Dangerous Dogs Act 1997, which relates to dogs being “dangerously out of control” in public, regardless of the breed or “type”.

 Dangerously out of control has been defined as: "Any occasion on which there are grounds for reasonable apprehension that a dog will injure any person."

 Charges could therefore be brought against any owner whose dog is a danger to the public, even if his or her dog does not actually injure anyone.

 Your dog type may be banned, but a court may rule that it is not a danger to the public.
 The dog will then be added to the Index of Exempted Dogs (IED) and you will be allowed to keep it.
 You will be given a Certificate of Exemption that is valid for the life of the dog.